ASajwan/568-Final-Project/README.md

 ## Getting Started

-First, we recommend you read through our paper uploaded on this repository.
+First, we recommend you read through the paper uploaded on this repository.
 Next, read the three directly related works: VLOAM, LOAM, and DEMO.

 We recommend you read through the original [V-LOAM](http://www.frc.ri.cmu.edu/~jizhang03/Publications/ICRA_2015.pdf) paper by Ji Zhang and Sanjiv Singh as a primer.
 Follow that up with the [LOAM](https://www.ri.cmu.edu/pub_files/2014/7/Ji_LidarMapping_RSS2014_v8.pdf) paper by the same authors.
 Finally, conclude with reading [DEMO](http://www.frc.ri.cmu.edu/~jizhang03/Publications/IROS_2014.pdf) paper by Ji Zhang et all.
 These will give you theoretical understanding of the V-LOAM algorithm, and all three provide many references for further reading.